 11. Side Part with Quiff and Taper Fade

-The side part is versatile and timeless and can be styled in a variety of ways.
+The side part is versatile and timeless boy haircuts and can be styled in various ways.
 It can suit most hair textures and lengths and can create a smart and stylish appearance.
 You can opt for a side part with a quiff for boys who like looks with volume and want to keep some length on the top.
 A quiff is brushed upwards and backward and can be done on long or short hair, depending on how dramatic you want it to be.
 When paired with a side part, it creates a more professional appearance but is still trendy.
 The taper fade haircut gives an edge and makes it appear youthful.

 12. Blowout with Taper Fade